uswitch/kiam/README.md

 * No client SDK modifications are needed: Kiam intercepts Metadata API requests.
 * Separated Agent and Server processes.
 Allows user workloads to run on nodes without `sts:AssumeRole` permissions to enhance cluster security.
-* Denies access to all other AWS Metadata API paths by default (but can be whitelisted via flag)
+* Denies access to all other AWS Metadata API paths by default (but can be configured via flag)
 * AWS credentials are prefetched to allow fast responses (and avoid problems with races between Pods requesting credentials and the Kubernetes client caches being aware of the Pod)
 * Multi-account IAM support.
 Pods can assume roles from any AWS account assuming trust relationships permit it
 * [Prometheus and StatsD metrics](docs/METRICS.md)